-No person shall throw or deposit litter on any open or vacant private property within the Town,
+No person shall throw or deposit litter on any open or vacant private property within the Town, whether owned by such person or not, so that the same shall create a danger to the public health, safety and welfare.

 3.9 Duty to maintain private property free of litter.